 - Purchase the complete Expat Arrivals London Guide (PDF)

 London’s schools vary tremendously in terms of the standard of education and the quality of the facilities they offer.
-As a general rule of thumb, the better schools tend to be in the more affluent areas of the city – as tend to be the case in most big metros.
+As a general rule of thumb, the better schools tend to be in the more affluent areas of the city.

 Public schools in London

 State schools are run by the government, follow the national curriculum and give priority to pupils resident in the catchment area.
-This means that expats should consider where they want to have their child schooled when choosing an area or suburb in London to set up home in.
+This means that expats should consider where they want to have their child schooled when choosing an area or suburb in London to settle in.

 Private schools in London